 Public Computers

-Computers at Queens Public Library use the Windows 7 operating system, with plans to upgrade to Windows 10 by Spring 2019.
-Microsoft Office 2010 is available on our computers, with plans to upgrade to Office 2019 by Spring 2019.
-Internet Explorer and Firefox web browsers are available on our computers, and we are planning to add Microsoft Edge in Spring 2019.
+Computers at Queens Public Library use the Windows 10 operating system, with plans to upgrade to Windows 11 by Summer 2024.
+Microsoft Office 2010 is available on our computers, with plans to upgrade to the current version of Microsoft Office by Summer 2024.
+Microsoft Edge and Firefox web browsers are available on our computers.

 Due to high demand for computer workstations, customers are limited to one hour of customer use per day, which may be divided into multiple sessions.
 Customers may not use a library card other than their own.